 Skip to main content

-Manage Airflow DAG notifications
+Manage Apache Airflow® DAG notifications

 When you're using a data orchestration tool, how do you know when something has gone wrong?
-Airflow users can check the Airflow UI to determine the status of their DAGs, but this is an inefficient way of managing errors systematically, especially if certain failures need to be addressed promptly or by multiple team members.
+Apache Airflow® users can check the Airflow UI to determine the status of their DAGs, but this is an inefficient way of managing errors systematically, especially if certain failures need to be addressed promptly or by multiple team members.
 Fortunately, Airflow has built-in notification mechanisms that can be leveraged to configure error notifications in a way that works for your organization.

 Other ways to learn